-Many organisations use the Week as a springboard to launch year-round road safety programmes.
+Many employers use the Week as a springboard to launch year-round road safety programmes.
 Chris Hughes, risk manager, Balfour Beatty Utility Solutions, says: “Getting involved in Road Safety Week really helps us generate awareness about road safety year-round and get the message across to employees and our community.
 There are so many ways to take part - we would urge all companies to do so and help make roads safer.”

-Last year hundreds of organisations ran road safety activities, including training and awareness raising for staff and partnering with local schools, community groups and road safety professionals to promote safer roads.
+Last year hundreds of employers ran road safety activities, including training and awareness raising for staff and partnering with local schools, community groups and road safety professionals to promote safer roads.
 For example, Canter Levin & Berg Solicitors teamed up with Merseyside Fire & Rescue to run an event with pupils at Litherland High School (see photo, left).
 The day involved interactive road safety sessions with students and a demonstration of a crash extrication conducted by the fire service crew.